Key takeaways:

 Website types

-The type of site you choose actually plays a huge role in determining your website cost.
-Different website types come with varying levels of complexity, features, and functionality, which all affect the overall price.
+The type of site you choose plays a huge role in determining your website cost and overall average cost.
+Different website types vary in complexity, features, and functionality, which all affect the overall price.
 That said, here are some of the most common types of websites:

 Blogs

-Blogs were among the most common website forms.
+Blogs were among the most common website forms and ideal for many website owners.
 They have a very simple and flexible layout and are the easiest to maintain and update.

 Blogs share written, visual, and digital content about an individual or organization’s interests.
-Most monetization efforts for blogs are through pay-per-click marketing or affiliate marketing.
+Most monetization efforts for blogs are through affiliate marketing.

 Business/corporate websites

-If you want to build the ultimate shopping experience for your audience, an eCommerce website is the way to go.
-Although maintaining and setting up an eCommerce site requires far more effort than a regular website, it’s an effective way to build a standout brand.
+If you want to build the ultimate shopping experience for your audience, an e-commerce website is the way to go.
+Although setting up and maintaining an e-commerce site requires far more effort than a regular website, it’s an effective way to build a standout brand.

-With its consumer-tailored products and services, an eCommerce website is an online store that can easily target consumers.
-The layout and flexibility of an eCommerce site also encourage users to engage and promote the brand.
+With its consumer-tailored products and services, an e-commerce website is an online store that can easily target consumers.
+The layout and flexibility of an e-commerce site also encourage users to engage with the brand and promote it.

 Number of pages